RhettFitchett/MiddleEarthMonopolyJava/README.md

 # MiddleEarthMonopolyJava
+# Rhett Fitchett
-S Programming 2 Project to create Monopoly in a short amount of time and with Scene Builder.
+A Programming 2 Project to create Monopoly in a short amount of time and with Scene Builder.
 My theme was Lord of the Rings.
+Not completely functional.